HoJinKind/Flask-projects/README.md

 # Egenda

-## Timetable scheduler on a university level; made easy
+## Timetable scheduler on a university level, made easy
 Made using flask, along with [mobile app](https://github.com/Ainul-MdRazib/SUTD-eGenda)
 Features:
 * input of classes by professors.